 Ever felt the struggle of SEO and React?
 Or you are wondering how to implement SEO best practices?
 This guide covers everything you need to know to boost your ReactJS app’s ranking.

 The more visibility your website gets, the higher the influx of traffic, leading to increased chances of converting leads.
-When it comes to the realm of SEO-friendly JavaScript libraries, React JS stands out as a top contender.
+When it comes to the realm of SEO-friendly JavaScript libraries, React JS developers out as a top contender.
 Today, we aim to debunk the misconceptions that oftenReact as an unsuitable JavaScript library for optimal SEO performance.

 In this piece, we’ll explain why you should opt for ReactJS, explore the hurdles of crafting an SEO in React.js, and highlight the best practices to overcome these challenges.
 But first, let’s take a moment to explore the concept of Single-Page Apps (SPAs) and explain why React.Js is the go-to choice for SPAs.